EXCHANGE

 "You can all go to hell, and i'll go to texas."

-On March 6, 1836, a small group of Texans - including Davey Crockett - gave their lives in defense of the small mission.
+On March 6, 1836, a small group of Texans - including Davey Crockett - gave their lives in defense of the small Alamo mission.
 Crockett, a frontiersman and former congressman, stood alongside his fellow Texans in an outnumbered, yet unwavering stand against the Mexican forces led by General Antonio López de Santa Anna.
 Though the battle ended in a tragic loss for the Texan defenders, their sacrifice became a rallying cry – "Remember the Alamo!" – that galvanized the people of Texas.

 The Battle of the Alamo, while a tactical defeat, was a strategic victory for the Texan cause.
 It ignited a fierce resolve across the territory, leading to a surge in volunteer enlistment and a newfound determination.
 Just weeks later, this spirit culminated in the decisive Battle of San Jacinto, where Texas won its independence and was born as a nation.